Ed Ferrara: World Championship Wrestling (1999–2001)

 Their initial stint was epitomized by the reintroduction of the nWo after months of storylines which ultimately saw Bret Hart win the world title at the expense of his nemesis Goldberg.
-However, both Bret Hart and Goldberg got injured a few days prior to a major WCW pay-per-view.
+However, both Hart and Goldberg got injured a few days prior to a major WCW pay-per-view.
 WCW later formed a booking committee which consisted of former bookers including Kevin Sullivan, Kevin Nash, J. J. Dillon and Bob Mould.
 This would also mark the beginning of the end for the friendship between Russo and Ferrara who both took opposing positions.
-Russo refused to work in the booking committee as he felt he was jobbed out by the backstage politics of the company whilst Ferrara decided he would stay on as he had just relocated his entire family to Atlanta and so felt compelled to continue his work as a writer.
+Russo refused to work in the booking committee as he felt he was "jobbed out" by the backstage politics of the company whilst Ferrara decided he would stay on as he had just relocated his entire family to Atlanta and so felt compelled to continue his work as a writer.
 This would be the last time Russo and Ferrara would willingly work with one another in a wrestling environment, until being reunited in TNA years later (see below).

 The success of the booking committee was limited at best.
 Ratings had plummeted and WCW was in a state of disrepair.
 Russo's and Ferrara's "Crash TV" writing style, which enjoyed immense popularity among the WWF's predominately Northern and Western audiences from urban areas, was openly resented by rural, traditional Southern wrestling fans who made up the majority of WCW's fanbase.
 The new committee also led to the mass exodus of the most promising mid-card wrestlers in the company.
-Now known as The Radicalz, Chris Benoit, Dean Malenko, Eddie Guerrero and Perry Saturn all walked out of WCW as Kevin Sullivan stated he had no plans to use them on subsequent programming.
-It was rumored that 17 wrestlers had asked for their release that night but only 5 of them got their successful release (this included Shane Douglas but he would return in April of that year).
-Within 2 months the booking committee was disbanded and in a desperate attempt to salvage their ailing product, WCW hired back Russo and Eric Bischoff to help out.
+Now known as The Radicalz, Chris Benoit, Dean Malenko, Eddie Guerrero and Perry Saturn all walked out of WCW as Sullivan stated he had no plans to use them on subsequent programming.
+It was rumored that 17 wrestlers had asked for their release that night but only five of them got their successful release (this included Shane Douglas but he would return in April of that year).
+Within two months the booking committee was disbanded and in a desperate attempt to salvage their ailing product, WCW hired back Russo and Eric Bischoff to help out.
 This led to Ed Ferrara getting demoted to a road agent position.